Engelberg/instaparse/README.md

 	  (insta/parser
 	    "S = &'ab' ('a' | 'b')+"))

 The `('a' | 'b')+` part should be familiar at this point, and you hopefully recognize this as a parser that ensures the text is a string entirely of a's and b's.
 The other part, `&'ab'` is the lookahead.
+Notice how the `&` precedes the expression it is operating on.
 Before processing the `('a' | 'b')+`, it looks ahead to verify that the `'ab'` parser could hypothetically be satisfied by the upcoming characters.
-In other words, it will only accept strings that start off with the characters 'ab'.
+In other words, it will only accept strings that start off with the characters `ab`.

 	=> (lookahead-example "abaaaab")
 	[:S "a" "b" "a" "a" "a" "a" "b"]
 	=> (lookahead-example "bbaaaab")
 	Parse error at line 1, column 1: bbaaaab
 	^
 	Expected:
 	"ab"

+If you write something like `&'a'+` with no parens, this will be interpreted as `&('a'+)`.

+Here is my favorite example of lookahead, a parser that only succeeds on strings with a run of a's followed by a run of b's followed by a run of c's, where each of those runs must be the same length.
+If you've ever taken an automata course, you may remember that there is a very elegant proof that it is impossible to express this set of constraints with a pure context-free grammar.
+Well, with lookahead, it *is* possible:

+	(def abc
+	  (insta/parser
+	    "S = &(A 'c') 'a'+ B
+	     A = 'a' A? 'b'
+	     <B> = 'b' B? 'c'"))

+	=> (abc "aaabbbccc")
+	[:S "a" "a" "a" "b" "b" "b" "c" "c" "c"]

+This example succeeds because there are three a's followed by three b's followed by three c's.
+Verifying that this parser fails for unequal runs and other mixes of letters is left as an exercise for the reader.

+#### Negative lookahead

+Negative lookahead uses the symbol `!`, and like `&`, it precedes the expression.
+It does exactly what you'd expect -- it performs a lookahead and confirms that the parser is *not* satisfied by the upcoming characters in the screen.

+	(def negative-lookahead-example
+	  (insta/parser
+	    "S = !'ab' ('a' | 'b')+"))

+So this parser turns around the meaning of the previous example, accepting all strings of a's and b's that *don't* start off with `ab`.

+	=> (negative-lookahead-example "abaaaab")
+	Parse error at line 1, column 1: abaaaab
+	^
+	Expected:
+	NOT "ab"
+	=> (negative-lookahead-example "bbaaaab")
+	[:S "b" "b" "a" "a" "a" "a" "b"]

+One issue with negative lookahead is that it introduces the possibility of paradoxes.
+Consider:

+	S = !S 'a'

+How should this parser behave on an input of "a"?
+If S succeeds, it should fail, and if it fails it should succeed.

+PEGs simply don't allow this sort of grammar, but the whole spirit of instaparse is to flexibly allow recursive grammars, so I needed to find some way to handle it.
+Basically, I've taken steps to make sure that a paradoxical grammar won't cause instaparse to go into an infinite loop.
+It will terminate, but I make no promises about what the results will be.
+If you specify a paradoxical grammar, it's a garbage-in-garbage-out kind of situation (although to be clear, instaparse won't return complete garbage; it will make some sort of reasonable judgment about how to interpret it).
+If you're curious about how instaparse behaves with the above paradoxical example, here it is:

+	=> ((insta/parser "S = !S 'a'") "a")
+	[:S "a"]